Live Group Training Programme via Zoom

 Outcomes

-• Deliver a small shared project related to the programme content, using the processes you learn
+Deliver a small shared project related to the programme content using processes you learn

-• Experience what a group feels like that functions with less hierarchy and greater equivalence
+Experience a group that functions with less hierarchy and greater equivalence

-• There may also be the opportunity of continuing your journey through a pathway leading to being part off the WiN team.
+This programme, or similar learning journey, is also a pre-requisite and pathway to being part of the WiN team (optional) where there is alignment.
 This pathway will support your continued growth of skills and awareness in the company of fellow travellers.
-It will additionally support the emergence of intentional and transformative change-making initiatives and community engagement.
+It will additionally support the emergence of intentional and powerful change-making initiatives through transformational community engagement.

 Course Trainers